-On July 1, 2024, the Company entered into a Mutual Termination Agreement with Alexander (the "Termination Agreement"), pursuant to which the parties agreed to terminate a certain provision in that certain underwriting agreement, dated March 31, 2022, between the Company and Alexander, as representative of the underwriters, which granted Alexander a right of first refusal to act as the Company's financial advisor, book-runner, book-running manager, manager, placement agent, or underwriter in connection with any transaction contemplated or consummated by us (the "ROFR Provision").
-In exchange for the termination of the ROFR Provision, and in connection with the closing of the 2024 Public Offering, the Company made a cash payment to Alexander in the amount of \$400,900.
+On July 1, 2024, the Company entered into a Mutual Termination Agreement (the "Termination Agreement") with Alexander Capital L.P. ("Alexander"), pursuant to which the parties agreed to terminate a certain provision in that certain underwriting agreement, dated March 31, 2022, between the Company and Alexander, as representative of the underwriters, which granted Alexander a right of first refusal to act as the Company's financial advisor, book-runner, book-running manager, manager, placement agent, or underwriter in connection with any transaction contemplated or consummated by us (the "ROFR Provision").
+In exchange for the termination of the ROFR Provision, and in connection with the closing of the August 2024 Public Offering, the Company made a cash payment to Alexander in the amount of \$400,900.